Kortexik/Python-for-data-science-course-projects/README.md

 # These projects were assignments to do after each section of the course.

-## They inlcude variety of topics from data analysis, visualization, preparation and machine learning.
-Each of these taught me a lot useful tools for manipulating data.
+## They include a variety of topics, including data analysis, visualization, preparation and machine learning.
+Each of these taught me a lot of useful tools for manipulating data.

+### Python libraries used:
+- numpy
+- pandas
+- matplotlib
+- seaborn
+- plotly
+- scikit-learn
+- tensorflow
+- keras